CMLL Japan Women's Championship: Reigns

-Dalys la Caribeña is the current champion, in her first reign.
-Her reign is the fourth overall reign and she is the third person to hold the championship.
+Hazuki is the current champion, in her first reign.
+Her reign is the tenth overall reign and she is the eighth person to hold the championship.
 La Diabólica's reign lasted between 1 and 25 days and is the shortest reign on record.
 Shiratori's second reign lasted 561 days, the longest of any of the championship reigns.
-Daily was originally announced as defending the CMLL Japan Women's Championship at the 2020 Homenaje a Dos Leyendas against Princesa Sugehit.
+Dalys was originally announced as defending the CMLL Japan Women's Championship at the 2020 Homenaje a Dos Leyendas against Princesa Sugehit.
 This would have been the first time the championship had been defended in Mexico, but the show was canceled due to the effects of the COVID-19 pandemic.